p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     ![](Images/mjv2-7-new.png)

    > **Note:** Please be aware that the below commands can run for up to two minutes.
-Hold off until the commands has completed.
+Hold off until the commands have completed.

 1. Run the following command to create routing rule for the frontend application: